pubnub/pubnub-api/README.md

 # PubNub - Real-time Communications
 - Publish and Subscribe Always-on Socket Cloud
 - One-to-Many / One-to-One / Platform Ubiquitous Cloud
-- Global Distribution Cloud Network
+- Globally Distributed Cloud Network - Many Datacenters World-Wide - Fastest Connections
-- Optimized for Mobile and Web
+- Optimized for Mobile and Web - iPhone, Android, Chrome, Firefox, IE and more.

 PubNub is a client-to-client push service in the cloud.
-Connect Everything to Everything.
+Connect Everything to Everything; literlally!
 This is a cloud-based service for broadcasting Real-time messages to millions of web and mobile clients simultaneously.

-## Additional Links
+## Quick Links

 - Twitter: http://twitter.com/PubNub
 - Website: http://www.pubnub.com